Posts Tagged ‘John Wayne’

 A movie poster for The Quiet Man in Spanish.

-I fondly remember many Saturday evenings, sitting with my parents and younger brother, watching a Western on one of the three networks that at that time, in the 1970′s, were the dominant television channels an American could tune into.
+I remember many Saturday evenings as a kid, sitting with my parents and younger brother, watching a Western on one of the three networks that at that time, in the 1970’s, were the dominant television channels an American could tune into.
 My memories seem to tell me that it was NBC that usually aired these Westerns, and of course, the best ones starred John Wayne.
-I have seen a lot of Wayne’s Western films over the years, but imagine my surprise when three years ago on Turner Classic Movies, they aired one I had never heard of before, Hondo.
-This technicolor movie was made in 1953, directed by John Farrow(father of actress Mia, wife to actress Maureen O’Sullivan), with John Wayne in the lead role, as Hondo Lane.
+I have seen a lot of Wayne’s Western films over the years, but four years ago on Turner Classic Movies, they aired one I had never heard of before, 1953’s Hondo.
+This technicolor movie was directed by John Farrow(father of actress Mia, husband to actress Maureen O’Sullivan), with John Wayne in the lead role as Hondo Lane.
 The film was based on a Louis L’Amour short story, The Gift of Cochise.
-At 84 minutes, it has an intricate plot, told well at a fast pace that doesn’t lose the viewers interest one iota.
+At 84 minutes, it has an intricate plot, told at a fast pace that doesn’t lose the viewers interest one iota.

-The plot revolves around 4 characters, the remaining cast members adding to the ebb and flow of the minor sub-plots.
+The plot revolves around 4 characters,with the supporting characters adding to the ebb and flow of the minor sub-plots.
 Wayne’s Hondo Lane is a half-breed, working as a message runner for the U.S. Calvary stationed at a fort in the New Mexico territory.
 The year of the setting isn’t mentioned, but I would guess it’s after the Civil War.
 Lane has a reputation for having killed 3 men the previous year, but we can also tell that Lane is an honorable man and we are on his side from the beginning of the movie; we can safely assume that he killed those 3 men in self-defense.
 He does mention his first wife, now deceased, from time to time.
 She was a beautiful Native American woman, and her death has added a layer of sadness to Lane’s persona, as well as his views on the treatment of the Native Americans by the white settlers and the U. S. Government.
 He can see both sides of the arguments, so to speak, due to his unique heritage.
+One small side mention about Hondo’s character, he has a dog that is always with him, and I am pretty sure it was played by the dog that played Lassie.
+It looks like Lassie with some extra, fake fur strapped to it’s back!

 The aspects of the settlers vs. the Native Americans is portrayed with wisdom, the developing relationship with Lane and Angie is told in a moving way and with restraint.
-Geraldine Page indeed, was nominated for Best Supporting Actress for her part in this film.
+Geraldine Page was nominated for Best Supporting Actress for her part in this film.
 There is a tangle Lane gets into with a card player he angered that is central to the plot, his being mistaken as a Calvary soldier that leads to an unfortunate encounter with Chief Vittorio and Silva, and the news that the Apaches may be preparing for an uprising, all this fits into this very well acted Western.
-All in all, Hondo is a very fine film, and Wayne gives a very thoughtful performance.
+All in all, Hondo is a very fine film, and Wayne gives a strong and very thoughtful performance.
 If you haven’t seen it, seek it out.
-It is available on dvd through Amazon, through Netflix and Netflix Steaming.
+It is available on dvd through Amazon, through their instant rent program, and at TCM’s Shop.